birchpoplar/saasops/README.md

 - provide easy selection between databases (for multiple clients)
 - make status updates consistent and more descriptive on what is going on behind calcs
 - add in the docstrings for the typer commands
+- make the app call the name only, not python + main.py
+-

+MAJOR ONE: dealing with contracts that are not 12 months:
+- what contribution to ARR
+- how to recognize revenue (divide total by number of months

 1. add in color selection for charts with config load
 2. add first pytests with input dataframes/DB and output revenue/metrics